-The outstanding balances as at 30 June with related parties are disclosed in Notes 10 and 20 to the financial statements.
+The outstanding balances as at 30 June with related parties in respect of the above transactions are disclosed in Notes 9 and 20 to the financial statements.
 There are no outstanding balances with key management personnel.

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly and indirectly.